 - The Board must believe in the change and support the CEO

-I STRONGLY recommend Reinventing Organizations.
+I recommend Reinventing Organizations.
 Read it, talk about it, re-read it.
 It is an excellent background resource to Organize for Complexity, explaining 21st century organizational transformation in much greater detail.
 But a much better and more informed read is Freedom Inc.